operbot/operbot/README.rst

 experience tells os.popen and __import__, importlib are also avoided, direct imports in the code is what is used.

-**OPERBOT** stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
+``operbot`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps that are read-only so thus should provide (disk) persistence.
 Paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.

-**OPERBOT** has some functionality, mostly feeding RSS feeds into a irc channel.
+``operbot`` has some functionality, mostly feeding RSS feeds into a irc channel.
 It can do some logging of txt and take note of things todo.
 This should be the bot where you build your own one from ;]